Adressi1987/Adressi1987/README.md

 - 👋 Hi, I’m @Adressi1987
 - 👀 I’m interested in Data science, Business intelligence
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on Power BI
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---